 We know this period is a minimum of two weeks, right?
-What do you thinking is happening during this time?
+What do you think is happening during this time?
 I like to imagine your latest hire has entered a blissful state of new job anticipation and is just chomping at the bit to get started.
 But here’s a more likely scenario: Her boss has launched a major guilt trip and is trying to pull together a compelling package to make her stay.
 Other companies she’s met with are continuing to court her.

 It’s a shame when companies assume it’s a done deal once the offer letter is signed and don’t communicate again until day one on the job.
 It’s still a vulnerable time.
 Instead they should convey how delighted they are to begin working together and be attentive to requests for paperwork, benefits information, start date instructions, etc.

 Parting Thought: It requires a lot of effort to find and interview the right candidate, which is why it’s so devastating when things fall apart.
-Securing commitment requires that an intuitive and seasoned person be sheparding the hiring process.
+Securing commitment requires that an intuitive and seasoned person be shepherding the hiring process.
 The good news is that a talented recruiter can take much of this burden off your plate.

 Show me more articles like this: